-The retreat will offer significant time for quiet reflection, ways to prepare for the Lenten season, as well as practical ideas for growing in one's prayer life.
+Included will be opportunities for listening, silent reflection, small group sharing, journaling, singing and making resolutions to establish lifelong habits of faith.
 The retreat will include special blessings for catechumens and candidates and will end with celebration of Mass.

 Please pre-register here by Fri, Jan 19, to help with our planning for materials and food.
 Lunch and snacks will be provided on Saturday.
 Free will offering.

 Dr. Tom Neal presently serves as Professor of Spiritual Theology at Notre Dame Seminary in New Orleans, LA.
 He has a particular passion for exposing the unlimited potential of theology to offer the faithful a deeper sharing in the mind and heart of Jesus Christ.
 Dr. Neal has worked for twenty years in adult catechesis, retreat ministry and teaching theology in various contexts trying to make present for others the "Word made fresh."